Direct closed-loop identification of continuous-time systems using fixed-pole observer model: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper has discussed closed-loop identification to obtain a continuous-time model from I/O data alone and proposed a new method.
 The method uses a new continuous-time prediction model named pole-fixed observer, which is a reasonable continuous-time version of the innovation model in discrete-time systems.
 The proposed method is also a variant of the stabilized output error method which stabilizes the prediction model by a virtual controller, and has good usability features in common with the popular output error method, such as robustness to noise with complex dynamics and applicability to a wide class of models.
-An important feature of the proposed method is its applicability to unstable plants in closed-loop without any knowledge of controllers, for which no promising method is yet known.
-Since the continuous-time model has advantages such as freedom in selecting sampling intervals and easy access to physical knowledge, it is significant that this type of system identification can be performed based on a continuous-time model.
+An important feature of the proposed method is its applicability to unstable plants in closed-loop without any knowledge of controllers, for which no promising method is yet known. \rv{In addition, it is shown that the proposed method is a convex optimization problem.} Since the continuous-time model has advantages such as freedom in selecting sampling intervals and easy access to physical knowledge, it is significant that this type of system identification can be performed based on a continuous-time model.
 While there may be many useful variants of virtual controllers that stabilize the predictive model, we present here a case for constructing a fixed-pole expanded observer that can deal with data with non-stationary trends.

 Future work includes pursuing further variations of the virtual controller and validating the idea of the proposed method in nonlinear system identification.